 For those who enjoy both gardening and bird watching, it is fortunate that there are so many great plants for attracting hummingbirds.
 Bird watchers desirous of drawing these fine-feathered beauties with nectar-filled flowers will not need to sacrifice landscaping impact at all.

-You are not limited to using red flowers, although red is famous for catching the attention of these winged wonders.
-In the following list of flowers commonly used for attracting hummingbirds, you will see lots of red flowers, but also purple, white, orange, pink, and blue hues, too.
-These flowers are all rich in the nectar that hummingbirds crave.
+You are not limited to using red flowers either, although red is famous for catching the attention of these winged wonders.
+In this list of nectar-rich plants commonly used for attracting hummingbirds, you will see lots of red flowers, but also purple, white, orange, pink, and blue hues, too.

 Flower Factors to Consider